Global wellposedness of hedgehog solutions for the (3+1) Skyrme model: Introduction

 \section{Introduction}

 In this paper we consider the $(3+1)$-dimensional Skyrme model in quantum field theory.
 This nonlinear sigma model was first proposed by Skyrme \cite{Sk61a, Sk61b, Sk62} to incorporate baryons as stable field configurations in the description of low energy interaction of pions.
 Let $U:\; \mathbb R^{3+1} \to SU(2)$ be a map into the isospin group with signature $(+---)$.
-Define the $su(2)$-valued connection one-form $A$ by
+Define the $su(2)$-valued connection one-form $A$ by (below $U^{\dagger}$ denotes the Hermitian adjoint)

 where $x^0=t$, $(x^j)_{1\le j \le 3}= x \in \mathbb R^3$.
 The Lagrangian density of the classical Skyrme model is given by

 where $f_{\pi}^2$ is the pion decay constant, and $\epsilon>0$ is a coupling parameter.
 The actual value of $f_{\pi}^2$ does not play much role in our mathematical analysis and we will conveniently set it to be $2$.
 Here $[\cdot,\cdot]$ is the usual Lie bracket on $su(2)$ and $\text{Tr}(\cdot)$ denotes the matrix trace.